 Star performers help your business thrive.
 But if they start to feel bored, are disengaged, or are not driven by motivation, they will start looking for other career options with better challenges and rewards.

-If a worker or an employee is over-worked, the subsequent impact is a burnout.
+If a worker or an employee is overworked, the subsequent impact is burnout.

-Though in the beginning, the employee might push limits, but in the long run, a burnout is bound to take place.
+Though in the beginning, the employee might push limits, in the long run, burnout is bound to take place.

 How Can You Handle Management Debt?

 Now, what should the business leader do?
 Management debt is not healthy for the company.
 If it starts accumulating, the business suffers.
 Like financial debt, you must control management debt.

 Debt consolidation is possible with financial debt, and after reading credible debt consolidation reviews, you can always hire dedicated professionals to take care of the problem.

 However, in the case of management debt, the business leader needs to be mindful.
 They should be informed and educated on how to deal with management debt.